How to Subscribe MQTT Messages from LoRa Server

 Here is a simple python3 example that can be used to subscribe to MQTT messages from the server.

-In the simple python example, the content in the three red boxes needs to be modified according to your actual situation:
+In the simple python example, the content in the three red boxes needs to be modified according to information on your server:

 Run it in a shell with Python3, the content with red line is the data send by node.
 It’s encrypted in BASE64 format